shijistar/enum-plus/README.md

 > The TypeScript team does not have a clear plan to deprecate enum.
 However, it is indeed not supported in [some cases](https://www.typescriptlang.org/tsconfig/#erasableSyntaxOnly).
 The key reason is that enum is neither a pure TypeScript type (which can be completely removed during compilation) nor pure JavaScript runtime code, but a mixture of the two, which brings significant complexity to the compiler.

+### How about the performance of this library?

+`enum-plus` always focuses on performance.
+One of its design goals is to maintain efficient performance while providing rich functionality.

+For the basic usage like `WeekEnum.Monday`, the performance is the same as the native enum, because they both directly access the member fields of a JavaScript object at the underlying level.

+For operations such as traversing or searching the array of enum items, the performance is the same as that of native arrays, because the underlying level of the Enum collection is a frozen native array.

+As you can see, the performance has almost reached its peak, and you can use it with complete confidence without worrying about performance issues.

+### Why doesn't Enum support reverse mapping?

+Please use the `enum.key(value)` method to get the key name according to its value.
+This reverse mapping method is applicable to both numeric and string enum values.

-### Why doesn't the search function work in Ant Design's Select component, after localization is enabled?
+### Why does the search function of the Ant Design Select stop working after enabling internationalization?

-This is because `Enum.localize` returns a component object instead of a regular string, causing antd to fail in performing string matching correctly.
-Please use the `enum.isMatch` method to implement custom search functionality.
-For more information, please refer to [@enum-plus/plugin-react](https://github.com/shijistar/enum-plus/tree/next/packages/plugin-react#dropdown-search).
+This is because `Enum.localize` returns a component instance instead of a regular string, causing Ant Design to fail in performing string matching correctly.
+Please use the `enum.isMatch` method to enable the search functionality.
+Please refer to [@enum-plus/plugin-react](https://github.com/shijistar/enum-plus/tree/main/packages/plugin-react#dropdown-search) for more details.

 ```bash
 npm install @enum-plus/plugin-react